dmitrylesin-official/dmitrylesin-official/README.md

 ### ✨ Quote to Remember

-> ❝ Mankind was born on Earth; it was never meant to die here ❞
+> ❝ To strike, you must stand firmly on your feet ❞

 </div>